Labrador Retriever

 Are Labradors good with children?

-Do Labradors shed a lot?
+Do Labradors require a lot of exercise?

 Yes, they have a dense double coat and shed moderately throughout the year, with heavier shedding during seasonal changes.